mythz/ScalingDotNET/README.md

 ### Contributions Welcome!

-If you are an interested .NET developer and want to contribute to this page I invite you to fork this project and send me pull requests to this effect, otherwise feel free to send tweets to **[@demisbellot](http://twitter.com/demisbellot)** on twitter or drop me an email at **demis.bellot@gmail.com**.
+If you are an interested .NET developer and want to contribute to this page I invite you to fork this project and send me pull requests to this effect, otherwise feel free to send tweets to **[@demisbellot](http://twitter.com/demisbellot)** on twitter.